granthpoorvik/SpectrumSculpt-K-means-Driven-Image-Optimization/README.md

 ##  Image compression with K-means

-In this exercise, you will apply K-means to image compression.

 * In a straightforward 24-bit color representation of an image$^{2}$, each pixel is represented as three 8-bit unsigned integers (ranging from 0 to 255) that specify the red, green and blue intensity values.
 This encoding is often refered to as the RGB encoding.
 * Our image contains thousands of colors, and in this part of the exercise, you will reduce the number of